 At 17, Sweeney Mae’s parents finally completed the petition process.
 Sweeney Mae and her younger sibling Nichole migrated to Seattle, WA.
 Sweeney Mae was, at first, upset that Foster High School decided to hold her back for two years regardless of her school credits and good grades.
 The reason was that she was only 17 and she was not ready for college.

-Sweeney Mae received acceptance letters from University of Washington (UW) and Washington State University (WSU).
-She decided to become more independent by choosing to go to WSU, which was a six hour drive from home.
+Sweeney Mae received acceptance letters from the University of Washington (UW) and Washington State University (WSU).
+She decided to become more independent by choosing to go to WSU, which was a six-hour drive from home.
 At WSU, Sweeney Mae was a Multicultural Student Mentor, Business Ambassador, Fitness Instructor, and she started Eclectic Dance Group, a well sought after group for live performances.
-She was an Achiever Scholar, and accepted other scholarships that helped her finance her college costs.
+She was an Achiever Scholar and accepted other scholarships that helped her finance her college costs.

 In her Junior year, she accepted an internship opportunity with Macy’s Northwest, who offered her a position in the company after she graduated.
 Sweeney Mae decided to continue working for Macy’s as an Executive Trainee and was placed in a second level Assistant Buying Position with the Fashion Jewelry Department.

 After one year of working as the Assistant Buyer for Fashion Jewelry, Sweeney Mae was ready to conquer the next step of becoming an Associate Buyer but unfortunately, due to the recession, Macy’s closed the Seattle Corporate office.
 Sweeney Mae was offered a position in Macy’s Atlanta, GA but she turned it down.